space-santa/lalamachine/README.md

 ## Contribute

-I would appreciate any help.
 If you'd like to contribute to lalamachine,

 * Test.
 Either by using the app or by adding to the qt unit test in ./test/lalatest
-* Create packages for other distributions.
+* Create packages for other operating systems.
-* Add to the wiki.
 * Write code and send me a pull request.
 [There is also a list of issues that wants to be resolved here.](https://github.com/space-santa/lalamachine/projects/1)
 * Let me know how you like the app and what functionality is missing.

 ## License

-Copyright 2015-2018 Claus Zirkel
+Copyright 2015-2019 Claus Zirkel

 Lalamachine is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by